trallnag/kubestatus2cloudwatch/README.md

     namespace: "${KUBE_NAMESPACE}"
 ```

-To provide the configuration file to KubeStatus2CloudWatch, a **config map** is
+To provide the configuration file to KubeStatus2CloudWatch, a **Config Map** is
 used:

 ```yaml